Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \begin{remark} To identify the unit $\lambda_j$ by which the bottom operation and the restriction on an odd class $x$ in degree $j$ differ when $p>2$, we expect that a chain-level understanding of the operations involved is necessary.
+A natural guess is that $\lambda_j$ is the sign by which the bottom Dyer-Lashof operation $\beta Q^{(j+1)/2}(x)$ on a degree $j$ class $x$ and its p-fold Massey-product differ.
 We hope to construct these operations on the explicit chain model of spectral partition Lie algebra obtained by Brantner, Campos, and Nuiten in \cite[Definition 4.43]{pd}. \end{remark}

-\begin{remark} In \cite{kjaer}, Kjaer computed the dimensions of the odd primary homology groups of free spectral Lie algebras and conjectured that the relations among the unary operations are given by the mixed Adem relations in \cite[II.3]{adem}, cf. \cite[Conjecture 5.3]{kjaer}.
-One approach to proving these relations is to imitate Behrens' computation of the quadratic relations in \cite[Section 1.4-1.5]{behrens} when $p=2$.
-The difficulty lies in working out a formula for the induced map of the transfer $\Sigma_{p^2}\rightarrow \Sigma_{p}\wr \Sigma_{p}$ on mod $p$ homology groups of the extended power constructions.
-This formula was obtained by Kuhn in \cite{transfer} when $p=2$, but remains elusive when $p>2$.
-The method in this paper suggests an alternative approach to resolving the question.
-Namely, one could construct a sifted-colimit-preserving monad $\pazocal{C}$ that parametrizes divided power $\E^{\mathrm{nu}}_{\infty}$-$H\Fp$-algebras following the axiomatic argument in \cite[Section 4]{bm}, determine the structure of natural operations on the homotopy groups of algebras over $\pazocal{C}$, and feed it into the dual bar spectral sequence converging to $\pi_*(\mathbb{D}|\B(\id, \pazocal{C}, A)|)$ with $A$ any trivial algebra over $\pazocal{C}$ of finite type. \end{remark} Therefore the target category for the homotopy groups of a spectral partition Lie algebra or the reduce mod $p$ TAQ cohomology is the category of $\pazocal{P}$-$\mathrm{sLie}^{\rho}$-\textit{algebras} (Definition \ref{sLieP}), i.e., modules $L$ over the power ring $\pazocal{P}$ together with a shifted restricted Lie bracket satisfying the conditions in part (3) of Theorem \ref{maintheorem1} and \ref{maintheorem2}.
-Denote by $\free^{\mathrm{sLie}^{\rho}_{\pazocal{P}}}$ the free $\pazocal{P}$-$\mathrm{sLie}^{\rho}$-algebra functor.
+\begin{remark} Recently, Konovalov \cite{konovalov} computed the relations among unary operations on the odd primary homology groups of spectral Lie algebras by studying differentials in an algebraic Goodwillie spectral sequence and thus determined the entire structure of operations in the odd primary case.
+The method in this paper suggests an alternative approach to settle the question.
+Namely, one could construct a monad $\pazocal{C}$ that parametrizes divided power $\E^{\mathrm{nu}}_{\infty}$-$\Fp$-algebras, determine the structure of natural operations on the homotopy groups of algebras over $\pazocal{C}$, and feed it into the dual bar spectral sequence converging to $\pi_*(|\B(\id, \pazocal{C}, A)|^\vee)$ with $A$ any trivial algebra over $\pazocal{C}$ of finite type. \end{remark}